 December is undeniably a cold month in Ireland plus you’ll be battling with rain shower and wind too.
 Be prepared by packing thermal and thick fabric clothes for layering.

-Fleece inner wear- this will serve as your base clothing for layering.
-If you don’t have a fleece innerwear, a hoodie will do the trick.
+Fleece innerwear- this will serve as your base clothing for layering.
+If you don’t have fleece innerwear, a hoodie will do the trick.

 Winter coat – Do not forget your winter coat in your “winter” packing list, okay?
-This Denim shorts is a great addition to your list.
+These Denim shorts are a great addition to your list.

 Chapstick – Also one of the most essential items for winter.
 The cold temperature will eventually make your lips crack so to prepare for this unpleasant feeling, pack with you a piece of chapstick.